-It was three cranky New York businessmen who inspired the creation of that first tow rope on Jan.
+Three cranky New York businessmen inspired the creation of that first rope tow on Jan.
 28, 1934.

 The New Yorkers were staying at the White Cupboard Inn two miles north of Woodstock, Vt.
 Over lunch they complained to the owners, Elizabeth and Robert Royce, about paying $40 each for the privilege of climbing up a mountain in order to ski down it.